 Enhanced levels of service are based on the participant's behavioral or medical support needs.
-The Support Service Professional must have one of the following certifications or degrees to provide Level 2 enhanced or Level 3 enhanced services to participants who do not require a nurse to provide the enhanced level of service:
+Effective 1/1/18, the Support Service Professional must have one of the following certifications or degrees to provide Level 2 enhanced or Level 3 enhanced services to participants who do not require a nurse to provide the enhanced level of service:

-• NADD Competency-Based Dual Diagnosis Certification.

-• NADD Competency-Based Direct-Support Professional Certification.

-• Registered Behavior Technician.

-• Certified Nursing Assistant.

-• Board Certified Assistant Behavior Analyst.
+- NADD Competency-Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst.